Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `CYCLE`: Toggle loop.
 - `DROP`: Toggle punch in.
 - `REPLACE`: Toggle punch out.
 - `SOLO`: Lights up when one or more tracks are soloed.
-Press to toggle all solo states on and off at once.
+Press to toggle all solo states on and off at once (Global Solo function).
 LED behavior:
   - ON: Tracks soloed, press to unsolo all at once.
   - Blinking: Previously soloed tracks stored, press to restore.
   - OFF: No tracks soloed, press to solo current track.